 Grounded in the values of integrity, truth, community, and peace, the Monteverde Friends School provides a challenging academic environment in an atmosphere of love and respect for our students, staff, and community.
 The school strives to lay a foundation of solid intellect, the pursuit of truth, and the values necessary to contribute to a peaceful and just society.

-Just some of the factors that make studying at MFS a unique, life-changing experience include:
+Some of the factors that make studying at MFS a unique, life-changing experience include:

-- Bilingual education, including Spanish/English as a Second Language programs before entering full immersion.
+- Bilingual education, including Spanish/English as a Second Language programs before entering full immersion

-- Small multi-grade classes.
+- Small multi-grade classes

 - Holistic approach to education, reflecting the values of the Quaker community.

 “We do not feel that our gesture in coming here was a striking blow against war or that, in itself, will it have any great effect toward bringing universal peace among men.
 But every wave on the ocean has its beginning in a tiny ripple somewhere, and perhaps our action will be that ripple which starts others to thinking and acting so that eventually the wave of public opinion will attain the desired end.”
-Arthur Rockwell, Founding member of the Monteverde community

 Monteverde was first settled by 11 Quaker families from Alabama who decided to leave the United States and settle in Costa Rica in the early 1950’s.
-They did so because of strong beliefs against the military system in the US and because Costa Rica had chosen to abolish its army.
+They held strong beliefs against the military system in the US and chose Costa Rica because it had abolished its army shortly before their arrival.
 They later wrote,

 “We believe we should try to create an atmosphere for our children in which real values, as we see them, are given first place.
 As part of this, a school is maintained in which we try to help our children grow strong spiritually and mentally.”

 The Monteverde Friends School operates under the care of the Monteverde Friends Meeting.
 “Under the care of” is a historical term describing the relationship between a Quaker meeting and the school for which the Meeting takes responsibility and gives oversight.
 The Meeting approves the mission, vision, and philosophy of the school, names the members of the School Committee, sets overall enrollment guidelines, and approves major facilities projects.
 The School Committee acts as the governing body of the school and reports to the Meeting, which is legally responsible for the property and activities of the school.

-School Committee 2015 – 2016
+School Committee 2019 – 2020

 - Pamela Holschuh